ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 *When I mention adding more code to the main loop later, put it where that comment is.*
 <br>
 Ok this a bit of to get though, but bear with me. `square_size` is pretty self-explanatory.
-The Main Loop just integrates though each entry in the `scalar_array`.
+The Main Loop integrates though each entry in the `scalar_array`.
 Then we assign each position an object.
 The most important thing to notice here is the `.data` info.
 Here we are getting our random value and rounding it down to 0 or 1. *Technically* we could get 2 as well, but it won't cause any problems so we will ignore that.\
-The next important part is where we actually draw the squares. [`fill(r,g,b)`](https://p5js.org/reference/#/p5/fill) just sets the color we want to use to *fill* our squares.
+The next important part is where we actually draw the squares. [`fill(r,g,b)`](https://p5js.org/reference/#/p5/fill) sets the color we want to use to *fill* our squares.
 The [`square(x, y, SIZE)`](https://p5js.org/reference/#/p5/square) lets a draw a square on the canvas.
 It draws the the top left corner at the x and y coordinate we pass to the function, so we will move that by half of the size of the square to center it.\